Learn to make sculpture at any scale, in every material imaginable, from nationally renowned artists.

 Cast in bronze and prototype with CAD software

 Our unique curriculum emphasizes craft, critical thinking, visual and cultural literacy, collaboration, and social responsibility.
 You’ll learn that research and conceptualization are just as important as choosing the right materials and fabrication tools.
-Our facilities, including a foundry, outdoor forge, metal fabrication and welding shop, woodworking shop, and model-making studio, help you work with every material imaginable.
+Our facilities include ceramics studios, metal shop, woodworking shop, and model-making studio, help you work with every material imaginable.

 Open studio electives, designed to give you the freedom to explore other disciplines, blur the lines between craft and fine art.
 You can experiment with 3D rapid prototyping, kinetic work in high-end computer labs, or even performance.
 Whether you’re planning for graduate school or your own small business, you’ll master the technical skills needed for a professional practice.